University of Rochester Pharmacist-Clin Spec II in Rochester, New York

 Holds active membership and participates in local, regional and national professional organizations in clinical pharmacy and/or specialty areas of practice.
 Conducts presentation of clinical education or research results at local, regional and/or national meetings.
 Provision of continuing professional education to peers in the community, region, and/or nationally.
 Recognition of expertise in specialty area of practice at a local and national level.
 Serves on departmental, hospital or medical center committees or task forces.

 Doctor of Pharmacy degree, graduate of accredited PGY-1 pharmacy residency, and a preference for PGY-2 specialty residency training.
-New York State Pharmacy License (or eligibility).
+New York State Pharmacy License.
+The Level II specialist is expected to be board certified in the most relevant specialty area within 2 years of hire or promotion to Level II.

 EOE Minorities/Females/Protected Veterans/Disabled